camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/04-task-forms.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-tasklist/tasklist-generic-form.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     Hit the <button class="btn btn-xs"><i class="glyphicon glyphicon-plus"></i> </button> button to add a variable that will be passed to the process instance upon task completion.
-State a variable name and select the type and enter the desired value.
-Enter as much variables as you need.
+State a variable name, select the type and enter the desired value.
+Enter as many variables as you need.
     After hitting the <code>Complete Task</code> button the process instance contains the entered values.
 Generic Task Forms can be very helpful during the development stage, so you do not need to implement all Task Forms before you can run a workflow.
 For debugging and testing this concept has many benefits as well.
   </div>
 </div>

 ## Creating Embedded Task Forms

-Embedded task forms are plain HTML documents that contain input fields that map to process variables.
-These inputs must be annotated with a `form-field` attribute.
+Embedded task forms are plain HTML documents which contain input fields that map to process variables.
+This input must be annotated with a `form-field` attribute.
 Additionally they must declare the type and name of the mapped variable.
 A simple process variable mapping input is shown below:

 ```html
 <input form-field type="boolean" name="myBoolean" />